bufbuild-ru/docs/docs/bsr/generated-sdks/overview/index.md

 In addition to simpler dependency management, generated SDKs also make iterating on Protobuf APIs easier.
 All [labels](../../commits-labels/#labels) in the BSR produce SDKs, allowing consumer teams to work with pre-release client code before pushing their APIs to the default label.
 Consumers can use the latest version of a generated SDK (the default) or pin it to a specific commit or label instead.

-Go to the tutorial to learn [how to install generated SDKs from the BSR](../tutorial/), or the guides linked below for manual installation instructions and specific versioning syntax.
+Go to the quickstart to learn [how to install generated SDKs from the BSR](../tutorial/), or the guides linked below for manual installation instructions and specific versioning syntax.

 ## Configuration limitations